-Apparently, diet can help prevent and control depression.
-The latest on this comes from results of a preliminary study from Chicago’s Rush University Medical Center showing that rates of depression seem to be lower among people who follow the Dietary Approaches to Stop Hypertension (DASH) diet.
-This strategy, which has proved quite effective in lowering blood pressure, involves consuming more fruits, vegetables, whole grains, and low-fat dairy products than most Americans are accustomed to eating.
-It’s low in saturated fat, total fat, and cholesterol, and includes poultry, fish, and nuts, but cuts way back on red meat, sweets and sugary beverages.
+An earlier study from Chicago’s Rush University Medical Center showed that depression rates seemed to be lower among seniors who followed the Dietary Approaches to Stop Hypertension (DASH) diet.
+It involves consuming more fruits, vegetables, whole grains, and low-fat dairy products than most Americans are accustomed to eating.
+It’s low in saturated fat, total fat, and cholesterol, includes poultry, fish, and nuts, and reduces consumption of red meat, sweets and sugary beverages.

+Researchers evaluated the study’s 964 participants, whose average age was 81, for an average of six and a half years.
+They focused on seniors because depression is common in this demographic and occurs more frequently in those with memory problems, high blood pressure or high cholesterol, or a history of stroke.
 Those who followed the DASH diet most faithfully were 11 percent less likely to develop depression than those who didn’t.
 And those whose eating habits most resembled a Western diet were more likely to become depressed.
-While this study doesn’t prove that the DASH diet reduces the risk of depression, it does show an association.
-Further study will be needed to confirm the results.
+This study doesn’t prove that the DASH diet reduces the risk of depression but does show an association.

 Andrew Weil, M.D.